Richarizaard/biancos/README.md

 Backend testing suite uses RSpec, FactoryBot, and Faker

+These tests are located within `spec/**`

 If you want to run rspec tests that test the rails models and mutations you can -

   - Run a specific test via `rspec spec/.../*_spec.rb` (rspec spec/graphql/mutations/create_recipe_spec.rb)
   - Run the whole suite of tests via `yarn rspec`
 ___________________________________________________________________________________________________________________
-Unit testing suite uses the React testing library and Jest
+Unit testing suite uses the React testing library and Jest.

+These tests are located within `test/javascript/**`

 If you want to run jest tests that test the components you can -